 - you agree with your landlord that it can end early

-Your landlord can evict you after you have been given reasonable notice to leave.
-Reasonable notice should be at least 7 days, but it can be more depending on your circumstances.
+Reasonable notice should be at least 7 days but can be more depending on your circumstances.

 If you need to talk to someone, we’ll do our best to help